Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Problem Statement

-the observed validation error of the LLM configured to use prompt $p$. $f$ is a black-box function as the LLM is a black-box and no analytic description or gradient information is available.
+the observed validation error of the LLM configured to use prompt $p$ \footnote{We model the observation noise as homoscedastic Gaussian for analytical convenience.}. $f$ is a black-box as the LLM is a black-box and no analytic description or gradient information is available.

-Given the finite search space $\mathcal{P}$, our goal is to identify the best prompt using as few LLM calls as possible.
+The core challenge of static black-box prompt selection is balancing exploration (searching the prompt space $\mathcal{P}$) and efficiency (minimizing costly LLM evaluations).
+Our goal is to identify the best prompt using as few LLM calls for evaluation as possible.